blahblahbloopster/2898-vision-framework/README.md

 right in an editor, you have to push it and look at it in gitlab.
 I'm using pycharm with the markdown plugin, it does't look right in the MD preview, but it does in the text editor area.-->
-# How To Use
+# How To Use This Framework

 ##### tl;dr:
 Too bad, read it anyways

 ##### Vocabulary in opencv and this document:
-**contour** - specially formatted list of points, precisely how it must be formatted depends on the state of the moon for all I know
+**contour** - specially formatted list of points, precisely how it must be formatted depends on the use case (i.e. objectpoints for solvepnp has an x, y, and z dimension with 32 bit floating point)

 **solvepnp** - a function that finds your perspective from the target screen coordinates and it's real-world dimensions

-**distortion** / camera matrix - distortion is kinda how the view is lensed, and the camera matrix describes this distortion and lets you correct for it
+**distortion / camera matrix** - distortion mathematically describes how the view is warped, and the camera matrix describes this distortion and lets you correct for it

 **EasyContour** - a class I made that makes contour handling a lot easier.
 You initialize it with a contour in any format, and then you can tell it to format it in the standard opencv way or